Samuel-Risner/qrcode-generator-browser-extension/README.md

-# browser-extension-template
+# qrcode-generator-browser-extension

-A template for creating a browser extension (Firefox).
+A browser extension that lets you generate QRCodes on the fly.